Pratapgarh, Rajasthan: History

 Maharana Kumbha ruled Chittorgarh in the 14th century.
 Due to a dispute with his younger brother Kshemkarn he expelled him from his territory.
-Kshemkarn's family was a refugee for some time and lived in the Aravali ranges near the south of Rajasthan.
+Kshemkarn's family was a refugee for some time and lived in the Aravali near the south of Rajasthan.
 In 1514, his son Rajkumar Surajmal became the ruler of Devgarh, and this Raj later came to be known as Pratapgarh Raj.
 As the environment of Devgarh was not found to be suitable for the royal family, one of the descendants of Raja Surajmal, Rajkumar Pratapsingh built a new town near Devgarh in 1698 and named it Pratapgarh.

 Geography

-Pratapgarh District is a newly constituted district in Rajasthan state. it came into existence on 26 January 2008, as the 33rd district of Rajasthan.
+Pratapgarh District is a district in Rajasthan state. it came into existence on 26 January 2008, as the 33rd district of Rajasthan.
 Pratapgarh is located at 24.03° N 74.78° E. It has an average elevation of 491 metres (1610 feet).
 It is said to be the second highest place in Rajasthan after Mount Abu.